vrchatapi/vrchatapi-java/docs/InviteApi.md

 <a name="getInviteMessages"></a>
 # **getInviteMessages**
-> List&lt;InviteMessage&gt; getInviteMessages(userId)
+> List&lt;InviteMessage&gt; getInviteMessages(userId, messageType)

 List Invite Messages

-Returns a list of all that users Invite Messages.
+Returns a list of all the users Invite Messages.
 Admin Credentials are required to view messages of other users!
+Message type refers to a different collection of messages, used during different types of responses.  * &#x60;message&#x60; &#x3D; Message during a normal invite * &#x60;response&#x60; &#x3D; Message when replying to a message * &#x60;request&#x60; &#x3D; Message when requesting an invite * &#x60;requestResponse&#x60; &#x3D; Message when replying to a request for invite

 ### Example
 ```java